ImOmkar/Bank-Loan-Defaulter-Predictor/README.md

 # Bank-Loan-Defaulter-Predictor

-ython libraries that used in Machine Learning are:
+Python libraries that used in Machine Learning are:

 Numpy
 Scipy